What is Ductal Carcinoma in Situ?

 After breast cancer diagnosis, the treatment process begins.
-Treatment starts with either lumpectomy or mastectomy, followed sometimes by radiation therapy.
+Treatment starts with either lumpectomy or mastectomy, sometimes followed by radiation therapy.
 Usually, doctors track tumor growth rates by stages.
-Early-stage cancer cells don’t grow and multiply very fast while late-stage ones do.
+Early stage cancer cells don’t grow and multiply quickly, while late-stage ones do.

 Stage one breast cancer treatment usually involves surgery and radiation therapy alongside chemotherapy.
-This cancer is very small and occurs only in the breast tissues or lymph nodes close to the breast.
+This cancer is microscopic and occurs only in the breast tissues or lymph nodes close to the breast.

 Life Expectancy of Patients with Untreated Breast Cancer

-Breast cancer usually takes two to five years to develop, and the life expectancy of patients with untreated breast cancer is about 18.4 percent after five years and 3.4 percent after 10 years (x).
-These statistics imply that you must seek treatment as soon as possible after a breast cancer diagnosis.
+Breast cancer usually takes two to five years to develop, and the life expectancy of patients with untreated breast cancer is about 18.4 percent after five years and 3.4 percent after ten years. (x) These statistics imply that you must seek treatment as soon as possible after a breast cancer diagnosis.

 Invasive Lobular Carcinoma

 Invasive lobular carcinoma is a type of breast cancer that begins in the breast’s milk-producing glands (lobules).
-It accounts for 15 percent of all breast cancer cases (x).
-Invasive lobular carcinoma symptoms include changes to breast skin texture (such as dimpling or puckering), pulling in of the nipple and thick, hard areas in the breast.
+It accounts for 15 percent of all breast cancer cases. (x) Invasive lobular carcinoma symptoms include changes to breast skin texture (such as dimpling or puckering), pulling in the nipple and thick, hard areas in the breast.

 Supplements for DCIS

 Before taking supplements to support cancer treatment, talk to your doctor to determine whether they’re right for you.
-For each supplement you plan to take, ask your doctor for their dose guideline and follow it.
+For each supplement, you plan to take, ask your doctor for their dose guideline and follow it.
 If you don’t have access to a doctor, follow dose guidelines on supplement packaging.
+Supplements include:

 Beta-glucans are polysaccharides that naturally occur in mushrooms, algae, cereal grain cellular walls, bacteria, yeast and fungi.
 Beta-glucan may help support the immune system in patients fighting cancer (x).
 Take 250 milligrams of beta-glucan powder once daily with meals.

-This bioactive compound occurs in the body as a metabolite of indole-3-carbinole, a possible cancer preventive agent, and in cruciferous vegetables.
-In vitro and animal studies have found that this compound has antiproliferative effects on cancer cells (x).
-Take up to 200 milligrams of diindolylmethane powder up to twice daily.
+This bioactive compound occurs in the body as a metabolite of indole-3-carbinol, a possible cancer preventive agent, and it’s in cruciferous vegetables — arugula, bok choy, brussels sprouts, cauliflower, kale and cabbage. (x) In vitro and animal studies have found that this compound has antiproliferative effects on cancer cells. (x) Take up to 200 milligrams of diindolylmethane powder up to twice daily.

-In vitro studies have shown that green tea polyphenols, powerful natural antioxidants, may have anticancer effects on some cancers as well as a host of other benefits (x).
-Take 500 milligrams of green tea extract powder once or twice daily.
+In vitro studies have shown that green tea polyphenols, powerful natural antioxidants, may have anticancer effects on some cancers and a host of other benefits. (x) Take 500 milligrams of green tea extract powder once or twice daily.

-Studies have reported that rosemary extract has antioxidant, anti-inflammatory, antidiabetic and anticancer properties, and separate in vitro research supports the anticancer effects of carnosic acid (present in rosemary extract polyphenols) in certain cancer cells (x).
-Take 500 milligrams of rosemary extract powder once or twice daily.
+Studies have reported that rosemary extract has antioxidant, anti-inflammatory, antidiabetic and anticancer properties, and separate in vitro research supports the anticancer effects of carnosic acid (present in rosemary extract polyphenols) in specific cancer cells. (x) Take 500 milligrams of rosemary extract powder once or twice daily.

-Studies have shown that quercetin also has anticancer effects by inhibiting cancer cell growth in certain cancers (x).
-Quercetin is a flavonoid (plant pigment) with potent antioxidant properties.
-Antioxidants can help the body prevent cancer by “scavenging” cell-damaging free radicals, greedy unpaired electrons that damage cells and DNA to find other electrons to pair with.
+Studies have shown that quercetin also has anticancer, antitumor, anti-inflammatory and antioxidant effects by inhibiting cancer cell growth in certain cancers. (x) Quercetin is a flavonoid (plant pigment) with potent antioxidant properties.
+Antioxidants can help the body prevent cancer by “scavenging” cell-damaging free radicals, greedy unpaired electrons that damage cells and DNA to find and pair with other electrons.
 Take no more than 500 milligrams of quercetin dihydrate powder three times daily.

-Turkey tail mushrooms have strong immune boosting properties, and doctors in Japan have for years given them to cancer patients as a treatment adjuvant to boost their immune systems (x).
-Take no more than 1,000 milligrams of turkey tail mushroom powder once daily.
+Turkey tail mushrooms have immune-boosting solid properties, and doctors in Japan have for years given them to cancer patients as a treatment adjuvant to boost their immune systems and natural cancer-fighting cells. (x) Take no more than 1,000 milligrams of turkey tail mushroom powder once daily.